Autumn Election 2019 handbooks

-All the information about standing for a position on your Academic Association.
+All the information about standing as a Student Trustee and sitting on the trustee board.

 All the information about standing as an Academic Rep and representing students in your course or faculty.